Derivative Techniques Review: Chain Rule, Logarithmic Differentiation & Inverse Function Derivatives

 Estimating \(\operatorname{arccosh}(1.001)\): When Derivatives Blow Up

-We want to estimate \(\operatorname{arccosh}(1.001)\) to three significant figures.
+We seek to estimate \(\operatorname{arccosh}(1.001)\) to three significant figures.

-First attempt — use the derivative:
+First attempt — using the derivative:

-Since \(\operatorname{arccosh}(1) = 0\) (because \(\cosh(0) = 1\)), and \(1.001\) is close to \(1\), we might try:
+Since \(\operatorname{arccosh}(1) = 0\) (because \(\cosh(0) = 1\)), and \(1.001\) is close to \(1\), one might attempt:

 \[\operatorname{arccosh}(1.001) \approx \operatorname{arccosh}(1) + 0.001 \cdot \frac{d}{dy}\operatorname{arccosh}(y)\Big|_{y=1}\]

-But the derivative of \(\operatorname{arccosh}\) at \(y=1\) is \(\frac{1}{\sinh(\operatorname{arccosh}(1))} = \frac{1}{\sinh(0)} = \frac{1}{0} = \infty\)!
+However, the derivative of \(\operatorname{arccosh}\) at \(y=1\) is \(\frac{1}{\sinh(\operatorname{arccosh}(1))} = \frac{1}{\sinh(0)} = \frac{1}{0} = \infty\).

 Graphically, \(\cosh x\) has a horizontal tangent at \(x = 0\), so its inverse \(\operatorname{arccosh}\) has a vertical tangent at \(y = 1\).
 The linear approximation fails completely.

-What does this mean?
-The value \(\operatorname{arccosh}(1.001)\) is much larger than \(0.001\) would suggest — it grows as a fractional power of the increment, not linearly.
+Consequence: The value \(\operatorname{arccosh}(1.001)\) is much larger than \(0.001\) would suggest — it grows as a fractional power of the increment, not linearly.

 Second attempt — solve directly from the definition: